 Vocation as Career Choice

 "A resource to help you find your place in this life," part of the website for the Joliet Vocation Office, it has a major focus on religious and ordained vocations, and strong sections on talent and personality type identification, career inventory and planning. http://www.vocations.com/discern/

 The official web site for Marsha Sinetar, the author of many books about finding meaning in one’s work.
 The section called “The Center” is interesting for its short essays and Q&A. www.marshasinetar.com

 Vocation as Lifestyle

 St Mary’s Press

-www.smp.org has a new Vocations series of books, searchable by title (Married Life, Priests, Sisters, Brothers, Single Life.)
+St. Mary's Press, www.smp.org has a series of Vocations books, searchable by title (Married Life, Priests, Sisters, Brothers, Single Life.)

 Vocation of Married Life